wso2-attic/ballerina-integrator/docs/content/src/observability/logstash-kibana.md

 # Logging using Logstash and Kibana

+Ballerina distributed logging and analysis is supported by Elastic Stack.

+The elastic stack comprises of the following components.

+- Beats - Multiple agents that ship data to Logstash or Elasticsearch.
+In our context, Filebeat will ship the Ballerina logs to Logstash.
+Filebeat should be a container running on the same host as the Ballerina service.
+This is so that the log file (ballerina.log) can be mounted to the Filebeat container.
+- Logstash - Used to process and structure the log files received from Filebeat and send to Elasticsearch.
+- Elasticsearch - Storage and indexing of the logs received by Logstash.
+- Kibana - Visualizes the data stored in Elasticsearch

 Ballerina has a log module for logging to the console.
 You can import the `ballerina/log` module and start logging.
 The following section will describe how to search, analyze, and visualize logs in real time using [Elastic Stack](https://www.elastic.co/).

 To understand how you can track logging for Ballerina services, let’s consider a service that converts JSON to XML.